 Over 60 million Latinx/e individuals currently live in the US, yet this community is often underserved—and perhaps especially when it comes to mental health care.
 In this episode, we talk with Dr. Mariaimeé Gonzalez about the work she is doing to make sure that counseling for Latinx communities is done by diverse and well-trained professionals who understand the specific issues this community faces.

 Click here to learn more about Mariaimeé Gonzalez.
-Read the recent article about the Latinx Mental Health and Social Justice Maria and Syntia Santos Dietz co-founded. explore the Seattle MA in Clinical Mental Health Counseling here.
+Read the recent article about the Latinx Mental Health and Social Justice Institute that Maria and Syntia Santos Dietz co-founded. explore the Seattle MA in Clinical Mental Health Counseling here.

 Gina Pasquale was our guest host.
 Gina’s episode from season one, “How We Can Support Children Through Hard Times By Being Better Listeners” can be found here.